haicheng12/omni_simulation/README.md

 ```
 3.Satrt the navigation:
 -------------
-In this project,I prepare three open source projects:mrobot,turtlebot3 and husky.I create the navigation bag on this basis.
+In this project,I prepare three open source projects:mrobot,turtlebot3 and husky.I create the navigation bag on the basis of this.

 - mrobot:
 ```